Introduction

 They may have a different and less fixed set of expectations for their coworkers (e.g., being flexible and affirming their fluidity, the spaces they feel most comfortable in at a given time, their variable gender presentation, and how they want to be referred to in specific instances).

-They may wish to communicate that they are currently engaged in an ongoing discernment process regarding their gender identity, and that this exploration may involve trying out different expressions of gender in both their personal and professional life.
+They may wish to communicate that they are currently engaged in an ongoing exploration of their gender identity, and that this process may involve trying out different expressions of gender in both their personal and professional life.

 Promoting Respect During Workplace Transitions